Most plans get submitted electronically to the Developmental Service Center, some plans get submitted to the Cherokee County Fire Marshal's Office.

 Please take note:

-- Any building that is under the jurisdiction of the Georgia State Fire Marshal’s Office must still be submitted for review and approval to the Cherokee County Fire Marshal’s Office if the building is within Cherokee County.
+If the building is in Cherokee and is under the jurisdiction of the Georgia State Fire Marshal’s Office the plans must still be submitted for review and approval to the Cherokee County Fire Marshal’s Office as well as the Georgia State Fire Marshal’s Office.

 The following are submitted to the DSC: